KCisSICKnasty/SICKnasty-FO4/README.md

 Instructions: (Copy and pasted from Smooth Sun Shadows mod description)

 - Double click the install .bat file and that's it.
 It's installed.

-_Controller Controls Codes-_

-Features: (copy & pasted from Controller Controls with Mod Support in the file's description)

-- You want to change something yourself?
-- You need those Codes for mods or other things?
-- Dont want to google them erverytime?
-- Here is a .txt file for those codes controller only atm.
-- it provides
-	xInput/Controlmap Hex codes
-	DXscanCodes Hex and Dec (Decimal)

-_Controller Controls MCM First Aid Kit-_

-Features: (copy & pasted from Controller Controls with Mod Support's mod description)

-- For those who messed up their Keybinds.json while changing something theirselves
-- Mo2 Users have to copy MCM folder from this file to their overwrite, everyone else just set it to highest priority and overwrite anything that conflicts
-- All mods i covered here (and some more) are there, everything is unassigned
-- Slide function from TAEP is still set to B (277)
-- No more need to to set a random keyboard key to configurate something i covered in one of my versions
-- it also doesnt matter if you dont have the mods covered there (it will make no difference)
-- so dont worry and use this lifesaver

 __Optional Mods:__